drscotthawley/drscotthawley.github.io/_posts/2018-02-21-Resolving-OSX-Aliases.md

 #
 # Python port modified from https://hints.macworld.com/article.php?story=20021024064107356
 #
-# Requirements: osascript (AppleScript), platform, subprocess
+# Requirements: osascript (AppleScript), platform, subprocess, shlex
 #
 # TODO: "Shell"-style execution could allow untrusted code execution (security risk) & could be upgraded
 #       However, intended use is that the only variable in command string is a 'real' filename on the system,